Powerlearnproject/se-day1-assignment-KlaasMatlou/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-Promp Engineering is the process of giving instructions to a generative AI to help produce requested results.
+Prompt Engineering is the process of giving instructions to a generative AI to help produce requested results.
 Enables users to guide AI models towards producing accurate, relevant, and contextually appropriate responses, enhancing user experience and AI application utility.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.